alexziab/growpacity/paper/paper.md

 # Limitations and extensions

 We underscore that our intent is not to provide a new or more realistic dust opacity model, but rather one suitable for use in coagulation models, where dust densities and distributions can vary as a function of position and time---the applicability of the model depends on entirely user-defined choices.
-The method can be easily extended to include gas opacities [e.g., @MarigoEtal:2024; @MalyginEtal:2014; @SemenovEtal:2003] and prescriptions for the sublimation of dust species [e.g., @IsellaNatta:2005], for a more complete opacity model in regimes where gas opacities are significant.
+The method can be easily extended to include gas opacities [@MarigoEtal:2024; e.g., @MalyginEtal:2014; @SemenovEtal:2003] and prescriptions for the sublimation of dust species [e.g., @IsellaNatta:2005], for a more complete opacity model in regimes where gas opacities are significant.

 # Acknowledgements